LachlanGray/lloam/README.md

 ```

 ### Lloam Agents
 Lloam encourages you to think of an agent as a datastructure around language.
-Here's how you might go about making a RAG Agent.
-It maintains a chat history, and a context for artifacts it has retrieved from its database.
+Here's how you could make a RAG Agent that has
+- a chat history

+- a database

+- a context for retrieved artifacts

 You can see another example in `examples/shell_agent.py`.
 More stuff on agents coming soon!